How to Calculate Shipping Costs For Your Business

 Destination

-Shipping zones are geographic areas carriers use to calculate shipping times and prices.
-The greater the shipping distance, the more it will cost to ship the item, so shipping within your zone will cost less.
+Shipping zones are geographic areas carriers use to calculate delivery times and prices.
+The greater the distance, the more it will cost to ship the item, so shipping within your zone will cost less.

 The United States is generally broken down into eight zones (USPS uses nine zones).
 Zone one is the origin of the shipment, and zone 8 (or 9 in the case of USPS) is the farthest possible distance for a domestic shipment.
 Some flat rate services are available, and those are not affected by zones.
 Flat rates allow you to ship anywhere in the U.S. for the same price regardless of the destination.

 Tip: When possible, distribute your products to warehouses throughout the country so you don’t have to ship long distances to get to your end destination.
-Your shipping will be cheaper, and you’ll get your packages there faster.
+This will be cheaper, and you’ll get your packages there faster.

 Value

-The value of the item you’re shipping can impact the shipping charges if you want to include shipping insurance.
+The value of an item can impact the charges if you want to include shipping insurance.
 If you choose to insure a package, you will receive reimbursement for lost, stolen, or damaged packages.
 The cost of insurance is generally a percentage of the value of the item being shipped.

 Delivery times